pixee/codemodder-docs/docs/intro.md

 # An example

-The easiest codemod we can imagine writing is to replace all insecure (re: predictable) sources of randomness with secure (re: unpredictable) sources.
+The easiest codemod we can imagine writing is to replace all insecure (predictable) sources of randomness with secure (unpredictable) sources.
 Here we show what that codemod might look like across languages:

 <Tabs>
   <TabItem value="example-java" label="Java" default>